filswan/go-swan-client/README.md

 - `car.csv`: the `CarFileUrl` of CAR files will be updated

 ### 1.5 Create A Task
-You can create three different kind of task using the `car.json` or `car.csv`
+You can create three different kinds of tasks using the `car.json` or `car.csv`
 #### Private Task
 You can directly send deals to miners by creating a  private task